ecmwf/fdb-benchmark/README.md

 - Only `write` and `read` are needed for ITT380.

 ### `--nodelist <list>`
-- Node list of where to run writer processes.
-(Tested with Slurm syntax) **Default:** local host name.
+- Node list (following Slurm syntax) where to run fdb-hammer processes.
+E.g. compute-node[001-010].
+Do not use 'localhost' in this list, use the local host name if needed.
+  **Default:** a list containing the local host name only (as provided by hostname).

 ### `--ppn <ppn>`
-- Number of parallel processes per node for `WRITERS`.
+- Number of fdb-hammer processes to run on every client node in the provided node list.
   **Default:** `1`

 ### `--nmembers <nmembers>`
-- Total number of members to archive/retrieve.
+- Total number of members to archive/retrieve by all client nodes and process.
+It must be a multiple or submultiple of the number of nodes in the nodelist.
+If larger than the number of nodes, a node will produce/consume data for more than one member.
+If smaller, multiple nodes will produce/consume data for a same member.
-  **Default:** one per node in `--nodelist` (or set to `default`).
+  **Default:** one per node in --nodelist (this default behaviour can be triggered by providing no value or with --nmembers default).

 ### `--nsteps <nsteps>`
-- Number of steps to archive or retrieve per process.
+- Number of steps to archive by every client process (if MODE is 'write') or archived by writers (if MODE is 'read').
+If MODE is 'write', all processes archive fields for steps 1 to nsteps.
   **Default:** `90`

 ### `--nlevels <nlevels>`
-- Number of levels to archive or retrieve per process.
+- Number of levels to archive by every client process (if MODE is 'write') or archived by writers (if MODE is 'read').
+If MODE is 'write', every parallel process in a member archives nlevels unique levels.
   **Default:** `120`

 ### `--nparams <nparams>`
-- Number of parameters to archive or retrieve per process.
+- Number of params to archive by every client process (if MODE is 'write') or archived by writers (if MODE is 'read').
+If MODE is 'write', all processes archive fields for the same nparams params.
   **Default:** `6`

 ### `--field-size <size>`
-- Size of the GRIB field used for writes.
+- Size of the GRIB field to be used as seed for all writes.
   **Default:** `17.37MiB`

 ### `--no-ccsds`
-- Disable CCSDS compression (enabled by default in the script).
-Use this flag to turn off CCSDS compression.
+- Flag to disable CCSDS compression.
-- **Default (script):** CCSDS compression is enabled by default (`ccsds=yes`).
+  **Default (script):** CCSDS compression is enabled by default (`ccsds=yes`).

 ### `--no-randomise-data`
-- Disable field data randomisation for writes (enabled by default in the script).
-Use this flag to keep seed data unchanged.
+- Flag to disable field data randomisation (if MODE is 'write').
+By default, the data of every field written is randomised with decimal values between 0 and 1.
-- **Default (script):** Field data randomisation is enabled by default (`randomise_data=yes`).
+  **Default (script):** Field data randomisation is enabled by default (`randomise_data=yes`).

 ### `--itt` / `--no-itt`
-- Enables or disables Interleaved Time-Triggered (ITT) mode for synchronized step-wise access.
+- Flag to enable/disable ITT mode, where the writers barrier at the end of every step, and the readers poll the FDB until their data becomes available.
+Readers retrieve data in a transposed way (i.e., every reader process accesses data for a single or a few time steps).
+When --itt is supplied and the MODE is 'read', the --nodelist, --ppn, --nmembers, --nsteps, --nlevels and --nparams options are interpreted as a description of the span of weather fields archived in the write mode.
-  **Default:** enabled
+  **Default:** Enabled

 ### `--nodelist-read <list>`
-- Node list for reader processes in ITT read mode.
+- If MODE is 'read' and --itt is supplied, a list of nodes to be employed for the 'read' mode, where to run fdb-hammer processes, must be provided via --nodelist-read, following the Slurm node list syntax.
+E.g. compute-node[011-020].
+Do not use 'localhost' in this list, use the local host name if needed.
   **Default:** not set (required in ITT read mode)

 ### `--ppn-read <ppn>`
-- Number of reader processes per node in ITT read mode.
+- If MODE is 'read' and --itt is supplied, the number of fdb-hammer processes per node to run for the 'read' mode must be provided via --ppn-read.
   **Default:** not set (required in ITT read mode)

 ### `--read-nodes-per-step <nnodes>`
-- Number of reader nodes per step in ITT read mode.
-  **Default:** `1` (or calculated based on steps and nodes)
+- If --itt is specified and MODE is 'read', --read-nodes-per-step determines the number of reader nodes to employ for reading data for every written step.
+It must be equal or smaller than the number of nodes in --nodelist-read.
+If smaller, it must be a divisor.
+  **Default:** one node in --nodelist-read per step if --nsteps is greater than or equal to the number of nodes in the nodelist, or length(--nodelist-read) / --nsteps otherwise (this default behaviour can be triggered by providing no value or with --read-nodes-per-step default).

 ### `--barrier-port <port>`
-- Port for writer node barrier synchronization in ITT write mode.
+- If --itt is specified and MODE is 'write', the port specified in --port will be used on the first writer node to listen for peer nodes to barrier.
   **Default:** `7777`

 ### `--barrier-max-wait <seconds>`
-- Maximum wait time for barrier synchronization in ITT write mode.
+- If --itt is specified and MODE is 'write', --barrier-max-wait determines the number of seconds to wait for peer nodes during barriers before aborting.
   **Default:** `10`

 ### `--poll-period <period>`
-- Polling interval (seconds) for reader processes in ITT read mode.
+- If --itt is specified and MODE is 'read', --poll-period determines the number of seconds between list/polling retries in reader processes.
   **Default:** `10`

 ### `--poll-max-attempts <attempts>`
-- Maximum polling attempts before failure in ITT read mode.
+- If --itt is specified and MODE is 'read', --poll-max-attempts determines the maximum number of list retries before failing.
   **Default:** `200`

 ### `--member-delay <seconds>`
-- Delay between launching writer processes for different members in ITT write mode.
+- If --itt is specified and MODE is 'write', writer processes for a given member are launched with a delay of 'seconds' seconds after the processes for the previous member.
+Decimal numbers supported.
   **Default:** `2`

 ### `--reader-delay <seconds>`
-- Delay between launching reader processes for different steps in ITT read mode.
+- If --itt is specified and MODE is 'read', reader processes for a given step are launched with a delay of 'seconds' seconds after the processes for the previous step.
+Decimal numbers supported.
   **Default:** `0`

 ### `--step-window <seconds>`
-- Time window allowed per writer process for each step in ITT write mode.
+- If --itt is specified and MODE is 'write', --step-window determines the number of seconds allowed per writer process to perform the I/O for a step.
+If this amount of time is not consumed during I/O, the process sleeps until it is fully consumed.
+If the window is exceeded, the process prints a message in stdout.
   **Default:** `10`

 ### `--random-delay <percent>`
-- Random delay (as a percent of `--step-window`) before writer I/O in ITT write mode.
+- If --itt is specified and MODE is 'write', every writer process sleeps for a random amount of time between 0 and (--step-window * percent / 100) before starting I/O.
   **Default:** `100`

 ### `--read-step-window <seconds>`
-- Time window allowed per reader process for each step in ITT read mode.
+- If --itt is specified and MODE is 'read', --read-step-window determines the number of seconds allowed for reader processes for a given step to perform the I/O. If this amount of time is not consumed during I/O, the processes sleep until it is fully consumed.
+If a process exceeds the window, it prints a message in stdout.
   **Default:** `10`

 ### `--read-random-delay <percent>`
-- Random delay (as a percent of `--read-step-window`) before reader I/O in ITT read mode.
+- If --itt is specified and MODE is 'read', every reader process sleeps for a random amount of time between 0 and (--read-step-window * percent / 100) before starting I/O.
   **Default:** `0`

 ### `--prelist` / `--no-prelist`
-- Enables or disables pre-listing of field locations for reader nodes in ITT read mode.
+- If --itt is specified and MODE is 'read', this flag enables/disables pre-listing of the locations of all fields to be read by every reader node.
+The first process in every reader node performs the pre-listing, splits the obtained field locations in as many subsets as --ppn-read, and every reader process is assigned one such subset for direct bulk data retrieval without listing.
+If this flag is disabled every reader process lists the fields of its assigned subset.
-  **Default:** enabled
+  **Default:** Enabled

 ### `--root <path>`
-- Path to the root directory for binaries and artifacts.
+- Path to the root directory where the FDB and other repositories and binaries have been installed.
-  **Default (script):** `$HOME/fdb-benchmark`
+  **Default:** `$HOME/fdb-benchmark`

 ### `--config <path>`
-- Path to the FDB client configuration file.
+- Path to an FDB client configuration file.
+This file will be deployed on all client nodes in nodelist.
+It can contain wildcards such as @SCHEMA_PATH@ which will be replaced by the actual schema file path on that client node.
   **Default:** `<root>/config.yaml.in`

 ### `--prolog-script <path>`
-- Path to a script sourced on each node before running the workload.
+- Path to a prolog script to be sourced first thing on each node in nodelist, for example to load required modules.
-  **Default:** `none`
+  **Default:** none

 ### `--md-check`
-- Enables metadata consistency checks during reading.
+- Flag to enable metadata consistency checks.
+The reader fdb-hammer processes become memory-hungry if this parameter is enabled, as they need to buffer all fields read for later verification.
   **Default:** disabled

 ### `--full-check`
-- Enables full data and metadata consistency checks during reading.
+- Flag to enable metadata and data consistency checks.
+The reader fdb-hammer processes become memory-hungry if this parameter is enabled, as they need to buffer all fields read for later verification.
+This option is more compute demanding than --md-check.
   **Default:** disabled

 ### `--install`
-- Installs required binaries and artifacts on client nodes.
+- Flag to enable installation of fdb-hammer and other necessary binaries on the client nodes.
+It must be specified on the first run on a given set of client nodes, or if the binaries on these nodes need to be updated with new ones.
   **Default:** disabled

 ### `--artifact-dir <path>`
-- Path to install binaries and artifacts on client nodes.
+- Path where to install binaries and artifacts on the client nodes.
+Use '~' to refer to the home directory on the nodes, but do not set artifact-dir to only '~'.
-  **Default (script):** `~/fdb-benchmark/artifacts`
+  **Default:** `~/fdb-benchmark/artifacts`

 ### `--artifact-dir-is-shared` / `--no-artifact-dir-is-shared`
-- Indicates whether the artifact directory is shared via a networked filesystem.
+- Flag to be provided if the artifact directory on the client nodes is shared via a networked file system.
-  **Default:** enabled
+  **Default:** yes

 ### `--verbose`
-- Enables verbose output, printing field identifiers archived or retrieved.
+- Print field identifiers archived or retrieved.
   **Default:** disabled

 ### `-h`, `--help`
-- Shows the help menu and usage instructions.
+- show this menu

 ---